artisanbarista/laravel-shield/README.md

 # Block bad bots and IPs that visit exploit URLs

-Your application is hammered by malicious bots and visitors that try out exploit URLs.
+Your application is hammered by malicious requests that try out exploit URLs.
 This package detects those and blocks their IP addresses.
 Blocked users are denied access to your application until their block expires.

 1. Block exploit URLs like `/wp-admin` and `?invokefunction&function=call_user_func_array&vars[0]=phpinfo`.
 2. Block user Agents like `Seznam`, `Flexbot` and `Mail.ru`.
 3. Set the expiration time for IP blocks.
+4. Set IP whitelist/blacklist.

 ## Installation